-Grand Canyon University is one of the best nursing schools in Arizona due to the the comprehensive undergraduate curriculum.
+Grand Canyon University is one of the best nursing schools in Arizona due to the comprehensive undergraduate curriculum.
 The nursing program has numerous degree track options including accelerated learning options for current registered nurses.
 Master of Science in Nursing and Doctor of Nursing Practice degrees are also available through Grand Canyon University.
-Graduate-level degrees allow for a specialization.
+Graduate-level degrees allow for specialization.
 Potential concentrations are Informatics, Healthcare Administration, Public Health, Gerontology, Mental Health, and Nursing Education.

-Grand Canyon University is a proprietary college, centrally located in Phoenix.
-The university has six different colleges awarding both graduate and undergraduate degrees.
-The college specializes in broad learning options with most degrees allowing students to choose different concentrations.
-The college does identify as a Christian university, but has declared itself nondenominational.
-Grand Canyon University recently expanded its catalog to offer more online and hybrid degree options to students.
+Grand Canyon University is a private Christian university located in Phoenix.
+The university has nine different colleges awarding both graduate and undergraduate degrees.
+GCU specializes in broad learning options with most degrees allowing students to choose different concentrations.
+The university recently expanded its catalog to offer more online and hybrid degree options to students.

 Degrees: BSN, MSN, DNP

 Are There Accelerated Nursing Degree Programs in Arizona?

 Yes, there are search results for “accelerated nursing degree programs Arizona.”
 As of January of 2020, there are four schools that offer this option.
 In these programs, a person can earn a degree in nearly half the time it takes for a standard program.
 For instance, a bachelor’s degree that usually takes a total of four years to complete can be completed in a little over two years.

 When searching accelerated nursing programs Arizona, a person will find options that allow him or her to earn a degree in nursing in a shorter amount of time.
 This is beneficial for someone who wants to start their nursing career as soon as possible.
 However, accelerated programs are more intense.
 An individual has to complete more coursework on a regular basis to finish the degree quickly.
 For some, this isn’t feasible.

 What is the Job Market for Nursing in Arizona?